 (Un)fortunately, repeat domains aren't a thing.
-Once you've shortlisted potential domain names, check their availability using this tool.
+Once you've shortlisted potential domain names, check their availability.

-Create your business site or blog with WordPress using pre-baked templates called as themes in WordPress.
+Create your business website with WordPress using pre-baked templates called Themes.

-Get a kanban-style visual board with Trello for planning and managing the tasks on your plate.
-This way you’ll get a snapshot of what's due, what you're working on, and what's done.
+Get a Kanban-style visual board with Trello for planning and managing the tasks on your plate.
+Trello provides a snapshot of what's due, what you're working on, and what's done.